PghMav/CMM-Site-Scraper/README.md

 # CMM-Site-Scraper

+The app iterates over pages in a sitemap and either
+- copies the html from the page and makes a new .html file with the contents
+- takes a full screenshot of the page
+- or both

+The newly created .html files are added to the "files" folder, and images are added to the "imgs" folder.

-run the file apps.js from the command line with two flags:
+Run the file apps.js from the command line with two flags:

 ### url